Saddle Pals & Sidekicks

 Al's first movie appearance was circa 1913 in comedies at the Mack Sennett studio where 'Fatty' was employed.

-Arbuckle, St. John, Buster Keaton, and others were members of Sennett's chaotic Keystone Cops.
+Arbuckle, St. John, and many others were members of Sennett's chaotic Keystone Cops.
 And when 'Fatty' starred in his own comedies, Al was often in the cast and sometimes worked production jobs.
 When Al registered for the World War I draft in 1917, he was in New York City with Arbuckle's Comique Film Company.

 There was a large crowd of silent film comedians and major stars included Arbuckle, Keaton, Charlie Chaplin, Harold Lloyd, Mabel Normand, and Laurel and Hardy.
 Trailin' after the big name comics were many lesser but popular funny men ... and Al St. John was in that bunch.
 From about 1919 - early 1930s, he starred in scores of silent and early sound comedies for Warners, Paramount, Fox, Pathe, and Educational Pictures.
 Most were two-reel shorts and released on the independent market.
 Al even wrote stories and directed many.
 He also did some support / character parts in features including two 1928 sagebrushers with Tom Mix at Fox.